thrasher-corp/gocryptotrader/gctrpc/README.md

 ## Usage

-After the above depenancies are required, make necessary changes to the `rpc.proto` spec file and run the generation scripts:
+After the above dependencies are required, make necessary changes to the `rpc.proto` spec file and run the generation scripts:

 ### Windows